-The Inov-8 X-Talon 212 Trail Unisex Running Shoe usually retails for less than the other shoes reviewed here.
+The Reebok Men’s ZigWild Tr 6 Trail Running Shoe usually retails for less than the other shoes reviewed here.
 Despite it being an affordable option, this is a well-made shoe that is highly durable and performs well.

-The Inov-8 X-Talon 190 should improve your performance on the track because it is so lightweight.
+The Inov-8 Women’s Trailtalon 235 (W) Trail Running Shoe should improve your performance on the track because it is so lightweight.
 While the X-Talon 190 is an excellent shoe, remember that it hassles padding than other models.
 It is best suited for short to medium length competitive races.

-It is a tough choice, but the best obstacle course shoe overall goes to the Salomon Men’s Speedcross 3 Trail Running Shoe.
+It is a tough choice, but the best obstacle course shoe overall goes to the Salomon Men’s Speedcross 5 Trail Running Shoes.
 It has the perfect combination of features, price, and quality for obstacle course running.